Working Together: Our Stories

 Creating Awareness Through Languages

-Many Canadians would be surprised to learn that more than 50 distinct Aboriginal languages exist in Canada.
-Parks Canada is committed to working in partnership with Aboriginal communities to convey the importance of Aboriginal languages and their inherent place in Canada's national parks, national historic sites and marine conservation areas.
+Many Canadians would be surprised to learn that more than 50 distinct Indigenous languages exist in Canada.
+Parks Canada is committed to working in partnership with Indigenous communities to convey the importance of Indigenous languages and their inherent place in Canada's national parks, national historic sites and marine conservation areas.

 Parks Canada Charter in Dakota